 Iris Miao, Lab Manager

-Ariane is a doctoral candidate in Counseling Psychology at New York University.
+Ariana received her doctorate in Counseling Psychology at New York University in 2017.
 Her research interests include Asian and Asian American mental health and community based research.
 Ariane is committed to work with underserved communities and cultural competence in multicultural counseling.
 With additional interest in expanding her knowledge of integrative treatment approaches, Ariane joined the Taoist Cognitive Therapy Project in 2013.
 Since then, she has been involved in connecting her community-based work with various TCT Projects.
 Ariane serves as Treasurer for the Division on Students under the Asian American Psychological Association and member of the New York Coalition for Asian American Mental Health.

 Nancy Ng, M.A.

-I am a fourth year clinical psychology PhD student contributing to the Cross-Racial Therapy Project.
-I grew up in Albuquerque, New Mexico and did not give much thought to my racial and ethnic background.
+Dr. Okun received her Ph.D. from the New School in 2016, where she played an active role in the Cross-Racial Therapy Project: I grew up in Albuquerque, New Mexico and did not give much thought to her racial and ethnic background.
 It was not until I moved to New York that I began to think about my own ethnic identity.
 Through a position as a teaching assistant for Dr. Chang’s undergraduate course, Culture, Ethnicity, and Mental Health I began to realize how important issues of race, ethnicity, and culture were to my own identity.
 Moreover, it became very clear to me that my research in the field would need to encompass these topics.
 I am interested in the impact of racial/ethnic mismatch on the development of the alliance and therapeutic outcomes when a patient and therapist are of different races or ethnicities.
-My dissertation examines how these differences are negotiated in initial sessions involving therapists of color and their White patients.
+My dissertation examined how these differences are negotiated in initial sessions involving therapists of color and their White patients.

 Lory Reyes, M.A.